OneMoreThing/deploydtutorial/step1.markdown

 Click "save" once you have named the resource, then click on the resource to enter the detail view.

-Click the "Add Files" button and navigate to the folder on your computer where you have saved your app.
+Click the "Quick Upload Files" button and navigate to the folder on your computer where you have saved your app.
 Select `index.html`, `style.css`, and `script.js`, then click OK.

 ![Files screen after uploading](step1img/screenshot05.png)